connecting

 Arrange a breakfast box and set off on a loop covering 9.5km- mostly flat passing through forests at the beginning, then opening to the spectacular view point at World’s End.
 Then, following the open plains back, you pass by Baker’s Falls.
 If wish to get to the base of the falls, there is a steep descent.

-Option to just do a half- the loop as far as the view point and back.
+Option to just do half the loop as far as the view point and back, is also possible.

 https://www.srilankaecotourism.lk/eco_destination.php?eco=horton-plains-national-park